Clare Moulder

 Dame Jane Clare Moulder is a British former High Court judge.

 Moulder attended Cheltenham Ladies' College and Aylesbury High School.
 She studied law at Clare College, Cambridge.
 In 1984, she was admitted as a solicitor.
 She joined Linklaters in 1982, specialising in capital markets, and was made partner in 1991.

 In 2010, she was appointed a recorder and a deputy High Court judge in 2013.
 In 2015, she was appointed a specialist mercantile circuit judge.

 On 2 October 2017, she was appointed a judge of the High Court and assigned to the King's Bench Division; she sat in the Commercial Court.
 She received the customary damehood in the same year.
 On 26 October 2022, she retired from the High Court.

+Following retirement from the Commercial Court, Moulder has continued to hear cases as a judge sitting in the High Court of Justice Business and Property Courts of England And Wales, King's Bench Division, Commercial Court.